Jetbear69/Jetbear69/README.md

 - 🌱 &nbsp;I’m currently learning React and others languages
 - 🤝 &nbsp;I’m looking to collaborate on create apps and web games design
 - 📫 &nbsp;How to reach me: ohuamanm@gmail.com
-- 🎯 &nbsp;Fun fact: i 🧡 videogames 🎮 and music 🎵
+- 🎯 &nbsp;Hobbies: i 🧡 videogames 🎮 and music 🎵

 <br>